satish-annigeri/rcdesign/README.md

 > venv\Scripts\activate
 > python -m pip install -U pip
 > pip install rcdesign numpy sympy scipy
-> python -m rcdesign.example
+> python -m rcdesign
 ```

-If installation is successful, the example problem must run and you should see the output.
+If installation is successful, the example problems must run and you should see the output.

 ## Install from Source on github
-To install from github, you can clone the github repository and give it a try.
-If you are not familiar with the workflow for working with a source repository, you can follow the steps below.
+To install from github, clone the github repository and give it a try.
+If you are not familiar with the workflow for working with a source repository, follow these steps.

 ### Preliminary checks
 Check the version of Python you are using.
 You will require version 3.7 or later.
 To print the version of Python, use the command